matthew-brett/pydagogue/curious_git.rst

    On Debian or Ubuntu you can use ``sudo apt-get install tree``.
 For OSX you might want to use something like homebrew (``brew install tree``).
 I have not tried installing ``tree`` on Windows.
+.. [#list-figure] Would I get the same hash for the directory listing if I had had a different figure?
+No |--| because the figure hash would be different, the directory listing would contain this different hash, and so the hash for the directory listing must be different.
+.. [#commit-figure] Would the commit hash value change if the figure changed?
+   Yes, because the change in the figure would cause a different hash for the figure; this would cause a different hash for the directory listing, and this hash in turn appears in the commit contents, causing a different hash for the commit.
 .. [#git-object-dir] When git stores a file in the ``.git/objects`` directory, it makes a hash from the file, takes the first two digits of the hash to make a directory name, and then stores a file in this directory with a